-Public record items, such as bankruptcies, tax liens, and judgments also are considered derogatory.
+Public record items, such as bankruptcies and judgments also are considered derogatory.
 Other examples of derogatory credit items include collection accounts, charge-offs, and accounts that are settled for less than the full balance.

 While some lenders still may be willing to extend credit to someone with derogatory items on their report, they may do so with less than favorable terms, such as higher interest rates or fees.

 The "Ask Experian" team